HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Discussion

 A planet b can acquire an extreme eccentricity to allow for migration only if $\eta_{\rm GR}\lesssim1$.
 For reference, a maximum eccentricity of $e_{\rm max}\gtrsim0.95$ can be achieved only if $\eta_{\rm GR}>1/2$.
 In Figure \ref{fig:companions} we plot $\eta_{\rm GR} = 1/2$ for an initial semimajor axis of the transiting planet of $a_{\rm b,0} = 2$ au, which coincides with regions excluded at only $\gtrsim 1\sigma$ for companions with masses $\lesssim 3$ $M_J$.
 Given the steep dependence with the initial semi-major axis ($\eta_{\rm GR}\propto a_{\rm b,0}^{-4}$), we can conclude that ZLK migration could still be consistent with excluded regions if $a_{\rm b,0}\gtrsim2$ au.

-If no companions are found, we are left with the wide-orbit binary companions as the driver of ZLK migration (e.g., \citealt{FT2007,naoz2012,petrovich2015}), though migration should have started from an even wider orbit to not be quenched by GR ($\eta_{\rm GR}<1/2$ for $a_{\rm b,0}\gtrsim9$ au with $m_c=0.1$ $M_\odot$ and $a_c=2000$ au, see Section \ref{sec:companions}).
+If no companions are found, we are left with the wide-orbit binary companions as the driver of ZLK migration (e.g., \citealt{FT2007,naoz2012,petrovich2015}).
+Though ZLK migration starting in itself does not predict an excess of polar planets, the combination of disk tilting due to the binary and subsequent ZLK migration can produce an excess of polar and retrograde hot planets \citep{Vick2023}.
+In this scenario, migration should have started from an even wider orbit to not be quenched by GR ($\eta_{\rm GR}<1/2$ for $a_{\rm b,0}\gtrsim9$ au with $m_c=0.1$ $M_\odot$ and $a_c=2000$ au, see Section \ref{sec:companions}).
 Additionally, the migrating planets should lack any other planetary companions to avoid quenching the ZLK cycles, a state that could be achieved by planet-planet scattering.